 When will I have my first prenatal visit?

-Unless you are having complications, your first OB visit should be around 8 weeks gestation.
+Unless you are having complications, your first OB visit should be around 8 weeks of gestation.
 However, if you are unsure of your last menstrual period or have a history of miscarriage, we would like to see you for a “confirmation of pregnancy” visit sooner than 8 weeks.
 Please call the office to schedule your initial visit once you have missed a period or have a positive home pregnancy test.

 How long will the first visit take?

 Your initial visit will take about 1 hour.
 You can expect to see your baby for the first time on ultrasound and will get to listen to his / her heartbeat.
 Your health history will be reviewed as well as basic procedures you can expect throughout your pregnancy, as well as do an intake exam.
-Then, you will head to the in office lab where you will have some basic blood work drawn.
+Then, you will head to the in-office lab where you will have some basic blood work drawn.

 How often will I need to come for my visits?